conversation/tc-stylelint-config/README.md

 npm i --save-exact stylelint@9.1.0
 ```

-If you choose to upgrade stylelint or change the rules, you should bump the minor version, and push up a new tag matching the latest version.
+If you choose to upgrade stylelint or change the rules, you should also bump the minor version, and push up a new tag matching the latest version.
 If there are drastic changes, consider bumping the major version.

 ```
 git commit -m "Prepare to release 7.6.5"